echonemanja/SIRT2i_Predictor/README.md

 # SIRT2i_Predictor: A machine learning-based tool to facilitate the discovery of novel SIRT2 inhibitors

 This repository contains code and accompanyed ML models described in this work:<br/>
-> 1. Djokovic, N.; Djuric, A.; Ruzic, D.; Srdic-Rajic, T.; Nikolic, K. Correlating Basal Gene Expression across Chemical Sensitivity Data to Screen for Novel Synergistic Interactors of HDAC Inhibitors in Pancreatic Carcinoma.
-Pharmaceuticals 2023, 16 (2), 294. https://doi.org/10.3390/ph16020294.
+> Djokovic, N.; Rahnasto-Rilla, M.; Lougiakis, N.; Lahtela-Kakkonen, M.; Nikolic, K. SIRT2i_Predictor: A Machine Learning-Based Tool to Facilitate the Discovery of Novel SIRT2 Inhibitors.
+Pharmaceuticals 2023, 16 (1), 127. https://doi.org/10.3390/ph16010127.

 Application is deployed on the Streamlit cloud for demo: [SIRT2i_Predictor](https://echonemanja-sirt2i-predictor-sl-cloud-sirt2i-predictor-88n0qw.streamlitapp.com/)